-3. Applicant Questionnaire
+3. Program Narrative

-Responses to the Application Questionnaire will make up the program narrative portion of the application and must not exceed 25 pages in length, double-spaced, 12-point (Times New Roman) font, with 1-inch margins (i.e. 25 pages for the entire response, not 25 pages per question).
+The program narrative should be double-spaced, using a standard 12-point font (Times New Roman preferred); have no less than 1-inch margins; and should not exceed 25 pages.
+Pages should be numbered.
+If the program narrative fails to comply with these length-related restrictions, OVC may consider such noncompliance in peer review and in final award decisions.
 If the program narrative fails to comply with these length-related restrictions, OVC may consider such noncompliance in peer review and in final award decisions.